harperreed/harper.blog/content/post/2024-04-11-meme-search-engine-siglip-mlx.md

 draft: true
 ---

-## Or: how to learn about siglip and vector encoding images
+## Or: how to learn about clip/siglip and vector encoding images

 *tl;dr*: I built a meme search engine using siglip/CLIP and vector encoding images.
 It was fun and I learned a lot.

 I have been building a lot of applied AI tools for a while.
-One of the parts that always seemed the most magical has always been vector embeddings.
+One of the components that always seemed the most magical has always been vector embeddings.
 [Word2Vec](https://en.wikipedia.org/wiki/Word2vec) and the like have straight blown my mind.
 It is like magic.

 I saw a [simple app on hacker news](https://news.ycombinator.com/item?id=39392582) that was [super impressive](https://mood-amber.vercel.app/).
 Someone crawled a bunch of Tumblr images and used [siglip](https://arxiv.org/abs/2303.15343) to get the embeddings and then made a simple "click the image and see similar images" app.
 It was like magic.
 I had no idea how to achieve this, but it seemed accessible.

 I decided to use my sudden motivation as an opportunity to learn how "all this works."

+## wut

+If you have never ran into vector embeddings, clip/siglip, vector databases, and the like - never fear.

+Before I saw the hack on hn I really didn’t think much about vector embeddings, multi modal embeddings or vector datastores.
+I had used faiss (facebooks simple vector store), and Pinecone ($$)  for some hacks, but didn’t really dig in.
+Just got it to work and then was like “yep.
+Tests pass.”

+I still barely know what vectors are.
+Lol.
+Before I dug in and built this, I really didn’t understand how I would use it outside of RAG or another LLM process.

+I learn by building.
+It helps if the results are really intriguing, and in this case kind of magical.

+### WTF terms

+I had a few friends read this over before publishing and a couple were like “wtf is X?”
+Here is a short list of terms that were largely new to me:

+- **Vector Embeddings** - Vector embeddings convert your text of images into numerical representations, allowing you to find similar pics and search your library effectively.
+- **Vector Database** - A vector database is a way to store and search through encoded items, enabling you to find similar items.
+- **Word2Vec** - Word2Vec is a groundbreaking technique that converts words into numerical vectors, enabling you to perform tasks like finding similar words and exploring relationships between them.
+- **CLIP** - CLIP is OpenAI's model that encodes images and text into numerical vectors.
+- **OpenCLIP** - OpenCLIP is an open-source implementation of OpenAI's CLIP model, allowing anyone to use and build upon this powerful image and text encoding technology without the need for special access or permissions.
+- **FAISS** - FAISS is an efficient library for managing and searching through large collections of image vectors, making it fast and easy to find the images you're looking for.
+- **ChromaDB** - ChromaDB is a database that stores and retrieves your image and text vectors, quickly returning similar results for your searches.

 ## Keep it simple, harper.

+This is a pretty straight forward hack.
 I am just fucking around so I wasn't super interested in making it scalable.
+I did have an interest in making it replicable.
+I wanted to make something that **you** could run without a lot of work.

 One of my goals was to make sure everything runs locally to my laptop.
 We have these fancy Mac GPUs - let's heat them up.

 The first step was building out a simple crawler that would crawl a directory of images.
 I use Apple Photos, so I didn't have a directory full of my photos laying around.
 I did, however, have a giant bucket of memes from my precious and very secret meme chat group (don't tell anyone).
 I exported the chat,  moved the images to a directory and BAM - I had my test image set.